Simuns/auto-gen-docs-ansible/README.md

 #### Point playbook at your linux infrastructure and get automatic documentation written in Markdown.
 ---
-# Following values get documented for each host (this is a linode host example.
-I have retracted all sensitive information)
+# Following values get documented for each host
+####This is a linode host example.
+I have retracted all sensitive information

 ## Hardware
 - Product Name: Standard PC (Q35 + ICH9, 2009)